nrasch/nrasch.github.io/_posts/2020-07-04-beginning-of-sprint-analysis.md

 This graph depicts the number of user stories accepted into the sprint grouped by story point size, and it allows the scrum master and team to quickly identify and address outliers and problematic items.

-So for example we can see we have a thirteen point ticket (with thirteen being the maximum story point size allowed for this sprint), an eight point ticket (one step down from the maximum story point size), and four zero point tickets.
+So for example we can see we have a thirteen point ticket (with ten being the maximum story point size allowed for this sprint), an eight point ticket, and four zero point tickets.

 The thirteen and eight point tickets are problematic, because we assume that ten points is the team’s average velocity per sprint per developer.
 Having a thirteen and eight point ticket means that these won’t be finished until the very last moment of the sprint (if at all).